psrc/itm-tutorial-2016/index.md

   the pitch.
 -->

-Hello!
+Hi there!
 Scripting Carpentry is a set of introductory workshops that can help get you up to speed on tools that will make your work day easier.
 This course is based on materials produced by [Software Carpentry]({{site.swc_site}}).
 Software Carpentry's mission is to help scientists and engineers get more research done in less time and with less pain by teaching them basic lab skills for scientific computing.